-Have a range of provision of high quality, appropriate services to choose from.
+Have a range of high quality, appropriate services to choose from.

-What are the new duties and functions for local authorities?
+What are the duties and functions for local authorities in the Act?

-The new duties and functions for local authorities include:
+The duties and functions for local authorities include:

 The promotion of wellbeing duty - personal dignity; physical and mental health and wellbeing; protection from abuse and neglect etc.;